cjrh/lifter/README.md

 ## Details

-I said that *lifter* is for fetch CLI binaries.
+I said that *lifter* is for fetching CLI binaries.
 That's what I'm *using* it for, but it's more than that.
 It's an engine for downloading things from web pages.
 It works like a web scraper.
 There is a declarative mechanism for specifying how to find the download item on a page.
 You do have to